Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Model Architecture

 \section{Model Architecture}

-The learnable parameters of \texttt{EnvAd-Diff} consist of a weight VAE and a weight latent transformer diffusion model.
+The learnable parameters of DynaDiff consist of a weight VAE and a weight latent transformer diffusion model.
 The VAE includes layer-wise linear projection layers at the start and end stages, and inter-node attention layers in between.
 The diffusion model includes a noise network with a transformer architecture, where conditions are injected through adaptive layer normalization.
+The core model hyperparameters are configured as follows:

+Taking the FNO configuration of the NS system as an example, the VAE with the above settings has $193.16M$ parameters, and the DiT has $131.53M$ parameters.